OU-BuxarNET/Asia/README.md

 No personal information will be saved

 Sessions will persist using the [partition:persist](https://electronjs.org/docs/api/webview-tag#partition) attribute for Webviews.
-So every time you open Asia, your sessions will keep alive until you remove the service.
+So every time you open Asya, your sessions will keep alive until you remove the service.

 Sync feature use Auth0 for Single Sign On & Token Based Authentication and to store the services that user is using (and the configuration for each service).
 You are always welcome to check the code! ;)